 If imaging is needed, ultrasonography of the abdomen is often done first.
 It can usually detect blockages in the bile ducts.
 Alternatively, computed tomography (CT) or magnetic resonance imaging (MRI) may be done.

 If ultrasonography shows a blockage in a bile duct, other tests may be needed to determine the cause.
-Typically, magnetic resonance cholangiopancreatography (MRCP) or endoscopic retrograde cholangiopancreatography (ERCP) is used (see Understanding Endoscopic Retrograde Cholangiopancreatography).
+Typically, magnetic resonance cholangiopancreatography (MRCP) or endoscopic retrograde cholangiopancreatography (ERCP) is used (see Imaging Tests of the Liver and Gallbladder).
 MRCP is MRI of the bile and pancreatic ducts, done with specialized techniques that make the fluid in the ducts appear bright and the surrounding tissues appear dark.
 Thus, MRCP provides better images of the ducts than conventional MRI.
 For ERCP, a flexible viewing tube (endoscope) is inserted through the mouth and into the small intestine, and a radiopaque dye is injected through the tube into the bile and pancreatic ducts.
 Then x-rays are taken.
 When available, MRCP is usually preferred because it is just as accurate and is safer.
 But ERCP may be used because it enables doctors to take a biopsy sample, remove a gallstone, or do other procedures.

 Occasionally, liver biopsy is needed.
 It may be done when certain causes (such as viral hepatitis, use of a drug, or exposure to a toxin) are suspected or when the diagnosis is unclear after doctors have the results of other tests.